2 cylinder 4-6-0 design

 In 1995, the Great Western Society started a project which has developed into No. 2999 Lady of Legend.
 This reconstruction, based on Hall class frames and Standard No. 1 boiler, reflects the form of the pre-production Saints with square drop ends to the running plate, high running plate at the cab, and the ability to convert the locomotive between 4-6-0 and 4-4-2 Atlantic forms.

-2999 - Under construction at Didcot in February 2007, (1014 is located immediately behind the Saint).
-The reconstruction involves new cylinders, 6' 8½"driving wheels and a straight running plate with square ends - like the 2971-2990 and the 'Lady' sub classes of the Saints.
-(Terry McCarthy)
+2999 - Shown complete at Didcot in 2019.
+The reconstruction involved new cylinders, 6' 8½"driving wheels and a straight running plate with square ends as was fitted to the early 2971-2990 and the 'Lady' sub classes of the Saints.
+(GWS)

 The 81st Grange